tiagoetiene/gaspar/README.md

 ```
 gaspar --filename="grid" --N=9 --max-ref=5 --invariant="inv.txt" ---refined
 ```
 The left image is a low resolution grid (9x9x9) whereas the right image shows its refined version.
 The two isosurfaces are clearly different: the right image contains more components and holes than the left one.
 Topological information is saved in the `inv.txt` file.
-Both images where generated with VTKs Marching Cubes implementation and visualized using [Paraview](http://paraview.org).
+Both images were generated with VTKs Marching Cubes implementation and visualized using [Paraview](http://paraview.org).

 How to
 ------